 Many buildings have insulated core panels as exterior cladding or for internal structures and partitions.
-They are often used because they are easily constructed, which enables alterations and additional internal partitions to be erected with minimum disruption to business.
+Some sports centres, for example, use insulated core panels because they are easily constructed, which enables alterations and additional internal partitions to be erected with minimum disruption to business.